-Many mammals, including cats, have anal glands located around their rectum.
-These glands typically go unnoticed until you smell their secretions or there is an issue with them.
-Knowing the purpose of these glands as well as the potential complications that may occur involving them will help you keep your cat happy and healthy.
+Many mammals, including cats, have special glands called anal glands or sacs located around their rectum.
+These glands typically go unnoticed until a cat owner smells the secretions from the glands or there is an issue with them.
+Knowing the purpose of these glands, as well as the potential issues that they can develop, will help you keep your cat happy and healthy.

 Cat Anal Gland Anatomy